jetpacker06/Stainless/README.md

 # STAINLESS
 ### By jetpacker06
-Stainless is a simple mod to add a steel material, alloy furnace, and steel gear.
+Stainless is a simple mod to add a steel material, alloy blaster, and steel gear.
 Created 4/7/22